The Peruvian fusion of Nikkei cuisine has dominated the Limeño landscape. Matsuei restaurant is one of the pioneers.

 So what’s new now?

-Well, they’ve changed their local from a traditional Japanese styled house to a chic, modern place a few blocks from Kennedy Park.
+They’ve changed their locale from a traditional Japanese styled house to a chic, modern place a few blocks from Kennedy Park.
 The chef, Kenji Shiroma, who has a total of 22 years working with Matsuei, has kept a lot of their traditional dishes giving them a makeover with modern plating techniques.

 Fresh seafood is delivered daily and you can definitely tell.